Bitcoin Price Prediction: The Outlook For 2022 And Beyond

-Bitcoin’s trading patterns were extremely bullish in the first four months of 2021, reaching an all-time high of $64,829.
+Bitcoin’s trading patterns were extremely bullish in 2021, reaching an all-time high of $68,529.
 This exceeded expectations, given that this was over double the price at the beginning of the year which sat just below $30,000 per bitcoin.
 However, as was seen with the December 2017 peak and the spikes across June and July 2019, a correction followed.

 After Bitcoin exploded at the end of 2020, remaining extremely bullish into 2021, it was expected that a correction period would eventually begin.
 The peaks had been substantial, and so the corrections were also quite drastic.
 Bitcoin almost halved in value over a matter of weeks during the mid-may drop.

 However, this is still not a bad position for Bitcoin to occupy.
-At a current price of $35,482 at the time of writing, Bitcoin is still outcompeting all other cryptocurrencies in value.
-Bitcoin is also up 23.9% this year to date.
+At a current price of $41,674 at the time of writing, the leading crypto is still outcompeting all other cryptocurrencies in value.
+Bitcoin is also up more than 50.9% this year to date.
 This may not seem like much, however, given the massive downward trajectory caused by the correction, positive returns this year overall is a good sign.

 Some experts believe that the Bitcoin correction has been proportionate to the overall trading pattern, and so is not a reason to be put off investing in Bitcoin.
 Delta.app Chief Executive Nicholas Van Hoorde has said: